roberddd/batchgenie/docs/render_asset_previews.md

     **Autoframe**: When using the override, the **Autoframe** option automatically adjusts the camera to frame the selected object perfectly, ensuring that it fits within the view without any clipping.
 Disable this option for manual framing of your Asset, such as for close-up shots.

     !!! info2 "Autoframe"
         - Autoframe cannot be disabled when rendering materials.
-However, you can still render selected Assets, and Autoframe will be disabled for all other elements except materials.
+However, you can still render selected Assets, and Autoframe will be disabled for all other Assets except materials.

         - If you disable **Autoframe** and use any of the '**Studio Presets**' keep in mind that the location of the object/collection will be set to the world origin (0, 0, 0) during render so you'll need to adjust your framing accordingly.